LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/accessing-data/index.md

 This command will apply the changes to the database.
 To verify the changes, open MySQL Workbench and notice that there is now an `Events` table with columns corresponding to the properties of our class.

 {{% notice blue "Note" "rocket" %}}
 EntityFrameworkCore uses the `_EFMigrationsHistory` table in the database to keep track of which migrations have already been run.
-When we run `dotnet ef migrations update`, EF will reference this table and run all migrations that have not yet been applied, in the correct order.
+When we run `dotnet ef database update`, EF will reference this table and run all migrations that have not yet been applied, in the correct order.
 {{% /notice %}}

 The next section will look at how we can store and retrieve `Event` objects from within our controller.